 Christopher Benson:

 Of course there are.
 There’ve always been outstanding teachers hiding in plain sight all over the place — men and women who light young minds up and turn them on.
-I had a couple of wonderful painting teachers at RISD who also taught grad students there, and one of my own uncles, Chip, taught for years in the MFA photography program at Yale.
-He was a fantastic teacher, just a natural.
+I had a couple of wonderful painting teachers at RISD who also taught grad students there, and my uncle who taught at Yale was a fantastic teacher, just a natural.
+He taught me a hell of a lot.
+But I completely rejected the tough-love, boot camp, tear em down to build em up approach to art education and I never let anybody do that to me.

-But it isn’t the individual instructors in those programs that I have a problem with.
+But really, it isn’t the individual instructors who I have a problem with.
 It’s the whole careerist mission on which the MFA programs have been based, ever since their founding in the 1950s.
-It was the very idea of creating a professional school in which an artist might be trained to practice in the market – not just in the commerce of the gallery, but in the market of ideas and movements, and in the ongoing instruction of other artists within that system.
-There is always a presumption within any academic system that there is some codified structure of practice which can be stored and authoritatively delivered by it.
+It was the very idea of creating a professional school in which an artist might be trained to practice in the market — not just in the commerce of the gallery, but in the market of ideas and movements, and in the ongoing instruction of other artists within that system.
+There is always a presumption within any academic system that there is some codified guide to practice which can be stored and authoritatively delivered by it.
 That, to me, is completely antithetical to the life-force of art, which is profoundly individual, exploratory and, if successful, revelatory.

 LG: If a student wants to succeed in today’s art world, get a plumb teaching job and show in the venues that will advance their careers, won’t they need to learn how to intelligently maneuver themselves through our art schools and art world, however imperfect?